 chamoru. researcher. writer.

-As an Indigenous Chamoru researcher of Indigenous politics, I engage with theories and methodologies in Indigenous and Pacific Studies, sociology, and political science to improve our understanding of what is distinctive about Indigenous mobilizations against and around contemporary formations of empire and settler-colonialism.
-Motivated by an underlying interest in the political sociology of Indigenous social movements, my research is broadly sorted into three interrelated streams:
+As a sociologist of Indigenous politics, I engage with theories and methodologies from sociology, Indigenous and Pacific Studies, and political science to improve how we understand Indigenous mobilizations against contemporary formations of empire and settler-colonialism.
+Motivated by an underlying interest in the institutional, political-economic, cultural, and rhetorical dimensions of Indigenous social movements from Turtle Island to Oceania, my research is broadly sorted into three interrelated streams:

 (1) Chamoru politics of decolonization in Guåhan: drawing on original survey data from a decolonial participatory action research project in my homeland of Guåhan (guamstudy.org), I analyze Chamoru political attitudes towards the multifaceted dimensions of US empire, including US military occupation, notions of citizenship and belonging, and economic and national security anxieties.
 Publications to date have focused on bridging Indigenous methodologies and social-scientific methods.
 Manuscripts in preparation center on Chamoru women’s political attitudes towards decolonization, on the role of economic and security uncertainties in perpetuating Guåhan’s colonial status quo, and on Indigenous multilevel governance.